Skip to Content

 Spaghetti squash is an unusual, oblong winter squash with stringy flesh.
 It's popular because when it's roasted or steamed, you can pull the strands apart to create a squash noodle that resembles spaghetti.

-Spaghetti squash come in a variety of colors - they're often yellow, but the skin may also be ivory or orange.
+Spaghetti squash comes in various colors - they're often yellow, but the skin may also be ivory or orange.

 Spaghetti squash has a mellow, slightly sweet flavor.
-The mild flavor makes it a great accompaniment to strong flavors like meat and sauces.
+The mild flavor makes it a great accompaniment to strong flavors like meat and sauces - especially this pasta sauce made from fresh tomatoes.

-Here's how you can roast spaghetti squash in the oven to get nice long noodles.
+Here's how to roast spaghetti squash in the oven to get nice long noodles.
+Or if cutting a raw spaghetti squash sounds scary, we figured out you can also roast a spaghetti squash whole.

 Two acorn squash, olive oil, Chinese five spice, and salt on a marble background.